 Checkpoint & Resume

-Checkpointing automatically caches results from llm-labeled executables so you can resume interrupted runs without re-calling LLMs.
+Checkpointing automatically persists results from llm-labeled executables so you can resume interrupted runs without re-calling LLMs.
+Cache writes are automatic; cache reads follow the script's resume policy.

 Auto-detection: exe and run operations with the llm label that make external calls (cmd, sh, prose, node) are checkpoint-eligible.
 No opt-in flag needed.